pingcap/docs-cn/tiflash/tiflash-configuration.md

     tidb_status_addr = TiDB status port and address. # Multiple addresses are separated with commas. service_addr = The listening address of TiFlash Raft services and coprocessor services.

+    ## Introduced in v7.4.0.
+When the gap between the `applied_index` advanced by the current Raft state machine and the `applied_index` at the last disk spilling exceeds `compact_log_min_gap`, TiFlash executes the `CompactLog` command from TiKV and spills data to disk.
+Increasing this gap might reduce the disk spilling frequency of TiFlash, thus reducing read latency in random write scenarios, but it might also increase memory overhead.
+Decreasing this gap might increase the disk spilling frequency of TiFlash, thus alleviating memory pressure in TiFlash.
+However, at this stage, the disk spilling frequency of TiFlash will not be higher than that of TiKV, even if this gap is set to 0.
+    ## It is recommended to keep the default value.
+    # compact_log_min_gap = 200
+    ## Introduced in v5.0.
+When the number or the size of rows in the Regions cached by TiFlash exceeds either of the following thresholds, TiFlash executes the `CompactLog` command from TiKV and spills data to disk.
+    ## It is recommended to keep the default value.
+    # compact_log_min_rows = 40960 # 40k
+    # compact_log_min_bytes = 33554432 # 32MB

     ## The following configuration item only takes effect for the TiFlash disaggregated storage and compute architecture mode.
 For details, see documentation at https://docs.pingcap.com/tidb/dev/tiflash-disaggregated-and-s3.
     # disaggregated_mode = tiflash_write # The supported mode is `tiflash_write` or `tiflash_compute.